History of ontology: Hindu philosophy

 Ontology features in the Samkhya school of Hindu philosophy from the first millennium BCE.
 Samkhya philosophy regards the universe as consisting of two independent realities: puruṣa (pure, contentless consciousness) and prakṛti (matter).
 The substance dualism between puruṣa and prakṛti is similar but not identical to the substance dualism between mind and body that, following the works of Descartes, has been central to many disputes in the Western philosophical tradition.
 Samkhya sees the mind as being the subtle part of prakṛti.
 It is made up of three faculties: the sense mind (manas), the intellect (buddhi), and the ego (ahaṁkāra).
 These faculties perform various functions but are by themselves unable to produce consciousness, which belongs to a distinct ontological category and for which puruṣa alone is responsible.
 The Yoga school agrees with Samkhya philosophy on the fundamental dualism between puruṣa and prakṛti but it differs from Samkhya's atheistic position by incorporating the concept of a "personal, yet essentially inactive, deity" or "personal god" (Ishvara).
 These two schools stand in contrast to Advaita Vedanta, which adheres to non-duality by revealing that the apparent plurality of things is an illusion (Maya) hiding the true oneness of reality at its most fundamental level (Brahman).

+Native American Ontologies

+The ontological turn in philosophy has been a framework that reconsiders how nonhuman beings and even objects previously seen as inanimate, influence, affect, and relate to human conceptions of the world popularized by Bruno Latour.
+However, Métis scholar Zoe Todd states that this “turn” is not a new idea, as it does not incorporate Indigenous scholars or ontologies even though Indigenous ontologies have been around for much longer than European ontologies.
+Specifically, Todd argues that the ontological turn as represented by Latour, is “an awful lot like the little bit of Inuit cosmological thought I have been taught by Inuit friends.”
+Such a turn, Todd explains, erases Indigenous ontologies in-place far longer than Latour’s turn.

+Indigenous people live with meaningful and intentional relations with lands and waters.
+This includes viewing certain non-human entities as having agency and life, affording them respect as a fellow life form.
+Many Indigenous people engage with water and land as an educational tool by which to understand the world.